na-na-hi/renget/archive/chrprompt2.md

 >Makuhita: There are two types of fighters that give me trouble - speedy types and those who don't rely on physical force.
 I'm too slow to keep up with the former, and the latter can ignore a good chunk of my natural endurance.
 That's part of why we had to run against Lombre.
 He fits under both of those categories, and he's beaten Assy once.
 There's nothing either of us can do at the moment.

 >Asana: Getting hit in general, especially in the torso.
 I'm rather frail, and the way I distribute my Aura makes me weak to body shots.

+>Lliam: I always love to fight, but only when someone challenges me or provokes me; otherwise, I'll just be in my merry way~.
+Let it be differences of skill for good or bad, even if I'm at a major disadvantage in typing, I'll still gladly accept a fight.
+Yes, even if my chances of winning are slim.
+From where I was, playing dirty is still considered fair play, as it's the opponent's fault for not having foresight of this happening.
+There are no promises; this may or may not be the time for them to kick the bucket, kyukyukyu~.

 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.